Nishanth307/BookMyShow/README.md

 Hello this is my first scaler project.I'll add more description in future about the project.
-For now only adding the project.
+For now only adding the project .